Ready to learn about Agile velocity charts and understand how to use them?

 3. Estimation (Gray Bar)

-The gray bar is the total amount of story points the team is expected to complete in one sprint.
+The gray bar is the total story points the team is expected to complete in one sprint.
 After the sprint has started, any new user stories or changes are not included in this total.

 4. Completed (Green Bar)